constelation/static-starter/README.md

 # starter-static-site

+Contains:
+* react-router enabled static render AND dev server for active development
+* auto-installing npm modules

 Will contain...
 * auto-importing of libs like React and Relay
-* auto-installing npm modules
 * hotloader
 * github pages
 * oauth connections if desired?